Self-Employed Quarterly Taxes: Know What You Owe

 Alternatively, you do not need to pay quarterly if you have already paid at least:

-- 90% of the tax for the current year, or
+90% of your estimated tax owed for the current year

-- 100% of the tax shown on the return for the prior year.
+100% of the tax amount owed shown on your return for the prior year

 In this case, your tax liability is already almost completely covered.
-Keep in mind, this is most common for people who have used their previous year’s tax refund to pay their upcoming year’s taxes.
-For example, if you received a refund on your 2016 taxes in April and elected to pay it toward your 2017 taxes, you may be covered for estimated taxes, but only if that refund equals 90% of your expected 2017 taxes or was equal to your 2016 taxes.
+Keep in mind, this is most common for people who have received a refund for the previous year’s tax and use that to pay their upcoming year’s taxes.
+For example, if you received a refund on your 2017 taxes in April and elected to pay it toward your 2018 taxes, you may be covered for estimated taxes, but only if that refund equals 90% of your expected 2018 taxes or was equal to 100% of your 2017 taxes owed.

 Even if you only earned a little, you may still need to pay quarterly taxes.
-If you expect to owe $1,000 or more in taxes, the IRS expects you to make quarterly tax payments on your business profit for that tax year.
+If you expect to owe $1,000 or more in taxes for the year (after deduction and credits), the IRS expects you to make quarterly tax payments on your business profit for that tax year.
 As a reminder, you are making a profit if your self-employment income is higher than your business deductions.

 Put simply: if you have income that didn't have taxes withheld and you expect to owe $1,000 or more in taxes on all of that combined income in April, then you should consider paying quarterly taxes.

 Step 1: Calculate what you owe.

 Form 1040-ES will ask you to use your expected adjusted gross income (AGI) to estimate your owed tax.
-If you expect to earn a similar amount to last year, your AGI from last year is a good starting point to determine what you you’ll make in the upcoming year.
+If you expect to earn a similar amount to last year, your AGI from last year is a good starting point to determine what you will make in the upcoming year.
 Adjust it up or down, depending on how much you expect to make this year.
 You are shooting for a ballpark estimate.
 Once you have your expected adjusted gross income, run your AGI through the appropriate tax rate schedule to find your owed tax, and then divide your owed tax by 4 to find what you owe for each quarter.